SGM GOAL / Materials Science and Engineering

 Duration: 3 years.

-Number of hours for supervised projects: 600
+Total hours for supervised projects: 600 hours

-Internship: 26 weeks over the 3 years
+Internship: 26 weeks over the course of the 3 years

 Assessment method: Continuous assessment.